Survival models and health sequences: Parameter estimation

-The easiest way to check the revival assumption is to formulate and fit a specific alternative model in which the revival process is not independent of the survival time.
+It is of interest to test whether the revival process~$Z$ is independent of the survival time~$T$.
+To do this, it is easy to formulate and fit a specific alternative models in which the revival process is \emph{not} independent of the survival time.
 We consider here only the simplest design in which all records are complete, there are no covariates or treatment assignment, observations for distinct patients are independent, and the revival model is a family of Gaussian process.
 One way to do this is to replace (\ref{gaussianmean}) with

 for some suitable family of functions $\mu(s, T)$, leaving the covariances unchanged.
 For example, if $x$~denotes patient age at recruitment, the revival mean might be modeled as

 depending additively on patient age and survival time.
 If $\beta_1=\beta_2$, the dependence is on age at failure rather than age at recruitment.
 More general models involving multiplicative interactions between $s$ and $T_i$ may also be considered.